 Babies usually rub their eyes when they are tired and sleepy.
 But dry eyes, an eye infection, or a foreign object such as dust or an eyelash in the eye can also make a baby rub the eyes.
 Another reason might be that babies explore and try to figure out how the eyes respond to being rubbed.

 Castor oil can effectively treat mild to severe dry eyes.
 It is also anti-inflammatory and is used in the preparation of certain anti-inflammatory eye drops.
 Topical application of castor oil on the eyes and the skin around them helps the eyelashes grow long and keeps the skin around the eyes moisturized and wrinkle-free.
 Apply with caution since it could have a cytotoxic effect on the eyes.

 Laser eye surgery is a very common procedure, used to correct various vision problems including astigmatism, farsightedness, and nearsightedness.
 Although laser eye surgery is an extremely safe procedure, it can have short-term side effects such as mild pain, itchiness, irritation, and light sensitivity.
 Long-term complications in some cases include flap issues, dry eyes, over/under correction, bulging of the cornea, infection, and inflammation.

 If you have pink eye or conjunctivitis, the outer layer covering your eyes, the conjunctiva, is inflamed.
-It happens either as the body’s reaction to allergens and irritants or, more commonly, as a bacterial and viral infection.
 Fortunately, a number of sound home remedies can help so things don't get out of hand.
 They include using warm and cold compresses and remedies such as breast milk and honey.
 Compresses dipped in water-based solutions containing aloe vera, turmeric, or basil leaves are also quite effective.

 Affecting a staggering 60 million people worldwide, glaucoma is the second largest cause of blindness in the world.
 Glaucoma occurs due to a buildup of excess fluid in the eye, which increases eye pressure, thereby damaging the optic nerve.
 Glaucoma has no symptoms initially and tends to go undetected for years until vision loss occurs.
 There is no cure for glaucoma but with early diagnosis, it can be treated and managed.